 Is my EHS data safe in the cloud?

 The answer is yes!
-In fact, cloud-based solutions can provide better data security than on-premise systems.
+In fact, cloud-based solutions can provide better data security than on-premises systems.

 Let’s take a closer look at each of these options.

 Companies who haven’t yet made the transition to cloud-based solutions might be hesitant to make the change.
 Often, it’s because they’re more comfortable sticking to something that they already know and trust.